jasonrudolph/one-rep-max/README.md

 At the REPL prompt which appears, type `(go)`.
 Your browser will launch and navigate to the running application.

-You will also need an API key and a database for MongoHQ:

-1. Sign up for a free account at [mongohq.com][mongohq-signup].
+You will also need an API key and a database for [MongoHQ].
+Follow the instructions in the One Rep Max UI to sign up for a free account and create your database.
-2. [Create a database][mongohq-create-db] named "one-rep-max".
-(MongoHQ offers several options when creating a database.
-The free "Sandbox Database" will likely meet your needs for this app.)
-3. Find your API key in the "My Account" section of mongohq.com.
-4. Until the UI supports the ability to create exercises, you can use the `seed` script to create a few exercises for testing purposes:

-         ./script/seed <your-api-key>

 # SCSS, not CSS